phialahydrite/phialahydrite.github.io/index.md

 ### Digital Signal Processing Examples

-[Here](https://github.com/phialahydrite/morphagene_batchnorm) is a repo used to batch normalize and amplify Make Noise Morphagene reels while preserving splice locations already present in the reels.
+[Here](https://github.com/phialahydrite/morphagene_batchnorm) is a repo used to batch normalize and amplify/attenuate Make Noise Morphagene reels while preserving splice locations already present in the reels.

 [Here](https://github.com/phialahydrite/morphagene_onset) is a repo used to automatically detect onset transients in audio .wav files, saving them as splices in correctly-formatted Make Noise Morphagene reels.